ashutoshmjain/gita/src/prologue.md

 What motivations led to this major step-up in our approach to preservation of knowledge?
 Why would someone take the pains to scribe entire wisdom?
 And more importantly, how was this wisdom tested before putting into text?

 Following pages are a filtered version of my research investigating that revolution.
 And not surprisingly, it makes a fascinating story!
 And also a reflection on why humans keep changing the medium in pursuit to climb the ladder of consciousness!
 They also answer one question that stayed longer on my mind — Why should any one care for the pen and the paper?
 What value in spending cycles on the tools of a bygone era!
 Turned out, our challenges and  moral dilemmas are not very different from that time!
+The essence of paradigm shift is more or less similar.
 There is a lot to learn!

 For example , as we are moving to increasingly digital world (think VR), we are trying to take books into the new medium - digital copies in similar size and shape as the physical hardcovers!
-Maybe we are trying to write books on six feet tall poster as our forefathers did when they first tried to democratize knowledge -  a mistake, because knowledge evolves into a new shape with each evolutionary cycle.
+Maybe we are trying to write books on six feet tall poster as our forefathers did when they first tried to democratize knowledge -  a mistake, because the knowledge evolves into a new shape with each evolutionary cycle.
 Do we need another way to organize in digital world?
 Is that new format social media or is it Wikipedia?
-Or we still need to find a new home for the knowledge — an order of magnitude more efficient!
+Or we still need to find a new home for the knowledge — an order of magnitude more efficient than the written media!
 As we go through the story of creation of `Maha-Bharata`, we will discover many such questions.
 I can't promise all the answers, but a look at that first shift, might get us a better vantage of our current struggles ..and the road ahead.

 Let me rewind you to around seven-ish thousands years back.
 It is about the time `Dwaipayana's` father was to be born at `Mathura` — a major pilgrim destination now, the foremost seat of learning back then ... and a major mishap occurred — something never heard before — and something that triggered the **writing revolution.**